NiftySoft/example-spring-data-jpa/README.md

 `Sprockets`. `Sprockets` can be found in one of several `Categories`.
 Both `Sprockets` and `Widgets` have a `Type`. `Categories` have a `Color` (why not?).

+### MultipleJoins

+Spring JPA Repositories are fueled by reflection (read: voodoo and black magic).
+You can construct an interface which is filled out with queries based solely on the name of the method.
+The direct mapping from repository methods to queries feels largely undocumented.

+This means that you can spend hours figuring out how to get a JPQL query to work (see WidgetRepository:32) or learn some black magic by trial-and-error with repository names (see WidgetRepository:42).

 ### WidgetViews

 One design decision made here is to expose multiple views of a `Widget` via interfaces.
 One is not always interested in